Lefse: Holidays

-Lefse is a Scandinavian treat that is especially popular around the Christmas holidays.
-Many Scandinavian-Americans eat lefse primarily around Thanksgiving and Christmas.
+Lefse is a Norwegian treat that is especially popular around the Christmas holidays.
+Many Nordic and Scandinavian Americans eat lefse primarily around Thanksgiving and Christmas.

 History

 General

-While the Midwest generally always makes its lefse with potatoes, this is not necessarily the case in Norway.
+While the Midwest almost always makes its lefse with potatoes, this is not necessarily the case in Norway.
 When one uses the term lefse in the United States, it typically refers to what Norwegians call potato lefse.
 Norwegians, however, also make Hardangerlefse with egg yolks and buttermilk.
 The tradition of making lefse was brought over by Norwegian Americans, and potato lefse itself was made when their potato crop was successful.
 Due to this, it became more prevalent than other types in the United States.
 When lefse was able to be made, it was stored in small storage buildings called bryggerhus.
 When Norwegian immigrants first arrived in America, they did not have the usual foods they were used to back home, including milk and porridge, dried meat, and lefse, but early Norwegian-American immigrants brought folded lefse to eat for the beginning stages of their journey via ship.
 After these were eaten, the lack of food they were used to is likely why they turned back to tradition so quickly.

 During World War I, Americans were encouraged to eat potatoes to be patriotic, as wheat was needed to feed the troops on the front lines.
 Lefse, a staple for Norwegian Americans, was eaten with gusto during this time.

 While lefse is generally not eaten with day-to-day meals in Norway today, Norwegian Americans traditionally give prominence to having lefse with dinner.